-Who is Kenora / Lake of the Woods Artist, Melissa Jean ?
+Who is Lake of the Woods Artist, Melissa Jean ?

-Who is Kenora / Lake of the Woods Artist, Melissa Jean ?
+Who is Lake of the Woods Artist, Melissa Jean ?

 For those new to my website, I’d like to introduce myself, and share a little bit about my art journey from inside my studio.
 I’m lucky to live and create in beautiful Keewatin, Ontario, where the stunning landscapes of Lake of the Woods and the Boreal Forest all around me inspire my every brushstroke… but how did I get here?

 My journey started when I was really young.
 In fact I can’t remember not drawing.
-I started oil painting at 14 and fell in love with that… it was a simple yet loving and important introduction from my grandmother, Oma Jean.
-Her love to create was inspiring, and I am forever grateful for the time she spent with me.
-My grandfather made my first easel.
+I started Oil Painting when I was 14.
 Shortly after that I lost the vision in my left eye.
 I was devastated and worried it would happen to the other one.
 It gave me a sense of urgency to see as much as I possibly could, because nothing is a sure bet for tomorrow.
 I travelled for a long time on very little money, never taking a single sight for granted.
 While getting used to my new vision, I learned to rely on light and shadow to determine how far away things were.
 I attribute the way I capture light to this experience.
 It is only natural for me to pay attention to shadows and light in the world around me.
 This is why I wait until the light is right to paint.
 Things take more time, but in the long life of art, that doesn’t matter to me.
 My goal is quality, and truth.

-Further along my journey I picked up skills by experimenting, attending workshops and retreats, reading, painting with others in new locations, studying light and having a great mentor, Robert Genn.
+Further along my journey I picked up skills by experimenting, attending workshops and retreats, reading, painting with others in new locations, studying light and having a great mentor and friend, Robert Genn.
 He was the most influential person in my art career.
-I loved painting on the floor of his studio, drawing with him in his boat, travelling and painting by ship and our laughter and conversations.
-I carry the precious time I spent with him close to my heart.
+I loved painting on the floor of his studio, drawing with him in his boat, travelling and painting by ship, our laughter and conversations.
+I carry that precious time I spent with him close to my heart.
 His sense of humour about art and life and his love of painting was infectious.

 I have an intense curiousity about what I see, and a craving to create.
 I love trying something new.
 To me, painting is a conversation, or a dance.
 It goes back and forth, honestly sometimes I don’t’ know how it will react and it surprises me!
 I love experimenting and trying something new.
 It never gets boring to me.

-In the winter I love to paint for long hours in the studio and in the summer for shorter bursts of time on the lake, directly painting what I see in front of me.
-I like the adventure of discovering new parts of the lake, and the quick fresh brush strokes and fun in this part of my life.
-The light changes and weather changes so fast and it’s a great challenge.
+In the summer I paint in shorter bursts of time outside in nature, directly painting what I see in front of me.
+I like the adventure of discovering new parts of the lake, and the quick fresh brush strokes...
+The light and weather changes so fast and it’s a fun challenge.
 When it gets too cold for that I try to remember the sounds and smells of the lake and forest when I’m painting inside, using photos and memories I collected over the summer.
 And, when spring comes, it’s like I’m seeing green for the first time!

-So, there are emotional ups and downs every month in a project based job like mine.
+There are emotional ups and downs every month in a project based job like mine.
 But, I do know that this is what I am.
 I can’t imagine doing anything else with my days.
 And so, I feel the unfolding of each day to be good..
 I am in control of my work, or so I think… when in reality it’s always the painting that sets my hours.
 If it’s going right, every song is a good song, every moment is a Friday night, everything looks beautiful and happy in the world, but if it’s not going right, it’s all I can think about.
-It robs my sleep, my health and my social life.
-Art is a demanding bitch, as it should be.
+It robs my sleep, my health and my social life!
+Art is a demanding diva, as it should be.
 It never settles nor should it.
-Being your own boss means working on a Saturday, calling in “sick” to social engagements in order to paint, and working when you’re actually sick.
-Pushing yourself when you don’t think you can.
-It means inventing and trusting your own instincts.
+Being an artist means pushing yourself, inventing and experimenting.
 It means being okay with working 60 hours a week and earning nothing when times are tough, but trusting in what you do.
 I have no control on the sale of my art, but I do have control about the quality of work I put out there, and so that is what I focus on.
 I love my job, and that means I will fight to keep it.
 It’s an unusual life, but an interesting and rewarding one and I can’t imagine another one for me.

 Back to blog